A.N. Pritzker Professor of Radiology, the Committee on Medical Physics, and the College

 Chicago, Illinois 60637

 Dr. Giger is considered one of the pioneers in the development of CAD (computer-aided diagnosis).
-She has authored or co-authored more than 240 scientific manuscripts (including 160 peer-reviewed journal articles), is inventor/co-inventor on approximately 25 patents, and serves as a reviewer for various national and international granting agencies, including the NIH and the U.S. Army.
+She has authored or co-authored more than 300 scientific manuscripts (including 180 peer-reviewed journal articles), is inventor/co-inventor on approximately 25 patents, and serves as a reviewer for various national and international granting agencies, including the NIH and the U.S. Army.
 Dr. Giger is a member of the National Academy of Engineering (NAE) of the National Academies.
-She is currently chair of the SPIE Medical Imaging Symposium.
-Dr. Giger has been associate editor for Medical Physics and IEEE Transactions on Medical Imaging.
-She is an elected fellow of the American Institute for Medical and Biological Engineering (AIMBE) and the American Association of Physicists in Medicine (AAPM), and is a Senior Member of IEEE.
+She is currently Editor-in-Chief of the SPIE Journal of Medical Imaging (JMI).
+She is an elected fellow of the American Institute for Medical and Biological Engineering (AIMBE), the American Association of Physicists in Medicine (AAPM), the SPIE, and is a Senior Member of IEEE.
 In the recent past, she has served as the nationally-elected President and Treasurer of the AAPM and as a third Vice-President of the RSNA.
-For the RSNA, she has served as chair of the RSNA Research Grant Study Section and chair of the physics subcommittee for the RSNA program committee.
+For the RSNA, she has served as chair of the RSNA Research Grant Study Section, chair of the physics subcommittee for the RSNA program committee, and chair of the SPIE Medical Imaging Symposium.
 She has given several invited presentations on CAD at SPIE, BIROW, SCAR, IWDM, CARS, AAPM, and RSNA, as well as at various international meetings, and at workshops and conferences of the NCI, as well as serving on various scientific program committees.
 At the University, she is an active participant within the Cancer Center and the Breast SPORE.